Southwest Coast

 Marine Weather Statement

-Marine interests are advised that gale warnings are in effect for all
+Marine interests are advised that storm warnings are in effect for

 Atlantic - Maritimes Area